Will Your Marriage Survive Menopause – Useful Insights

 Absolutely, if it can survive child-rearing, inflation, Obama, and then Trump, it can survive anything.

-If it’s a second, third, or fourth marriage and there’s not much foundation for the couple at the onset of menopause.
+If it’s a second, third, or fourth marriage, there’s not much foundation for the couple at the onset of menopause.
 Then it’s a whole different ball game.

 But that’s the exciting part about relationships, you really never know how the journey ends.
 But you move forward anyway and try to weather the storm together.
 If it wasn’t a hell of a lot of fun, nobody would do it in the first place.